timonwong/SublimeAStyleFormatter/README.md

 ### Command Palette

-Open the command palette, it apperas as `SublimeAStyleFormatter: Format Current File` and `SublimeAStyleFormatter Format Current Selection`.
+Open the command palette, it appears as `SublimeAStyleFormatter: Format Current File` and `SublimeAStyleFormatter Format Current Selection`.

 Settings